SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cloud-fieldbus.md

 ![Add CAN register](/images/users-guide/cloud-fieldbus/fieldbus-deviceprotocols-newregistercan.png)

-#### <a name="configureProfibus"></a>Configuring Profibus data
+#### <a name="configureProfibus"></a>Configuring Profibus device protocols

-To configure a Profibus device protocol, select "Profibus" as device protocol from the dropdown list and enter a name for it.
+Profibus device protocols can be configured in the following way:

-In the **Registers** section, click **Add register** to add one or more register definitions as described exemplarily for Modbus devices in [Adding a register definition](#addRegister) above.
+In the **Registers** section, click **Add register** to add one or more register definitions as described exemplarily for Modbus devices in [To add a register definition](#addRegister) above.

 In the **Options** section, select the checkbox **Use server time** to create the time stamps for data on the server instead of on the terminal.
 If you need to support buffering of data on the terminal, leave this checkbox clear.

 Finally, click **Save** to save your settings.

-If you edit a device protocol that is currently in use, you may need to

-* restart the terminals that use the device protocol,
-* reconfigure dashboards and widgets that use the device protocol.

-#### <a name="configure-canopen"></a>Configuring CANopen data
+#### <a name="configure-canopen"></a>Configuring CANopen device protocols

-There are two ways to create a new device protocol.
-Either manually from scratch via the “New” operation or via import of an EDS file for the corresponding device.

-**Manually creating a new device protocol from scratch**

-Navigate to the **Device protocol** page and click **Add device protocol**, then click on **CANopen** and enter a name for the device protocol.
-Then click on **Create**.
+CANopen device protocols can be configured in the following way:

-Select the created CANopen device protocol to make changes.
-Specific to CANopen is the **CANopen device type** field which accepts a hex number.
+In the **CANopen device type** field, specify the device type as a hex number.

 In the **Variables** section, you determine the CANopen variables.
-Variables inside the “Object Dictionary”(OD) of the CANopen device can be accessed later by adding the variables to the device type definition.
-Via the **Add variable** button in the **Variables** section, new variables can be configured.
+Variables inside the “Object Dictionary”(OD) of the CANopen device can later be accessed by adding the variables to the device type definition.

+Click **Add variable** to configure a new variable.

 ![New variable](/images/users-guide/cloud-fieldbus/fieldbus-new-variable.png)

-The following fields can be observed:

-- **Name:** The name of the variable.
-- **Display category:** This field is used to group variables into sections in the visualization.
+In the **General** section, specify a name for the variable and a display category.
+Display categories are used to group variables into sections in the visualization.

+In the **Value selection** section, specify from where the value should be extracted:

-- **Index:** Index of the variable in the OD of the device.
+* **Index** - Index of the variable in the OD of the device.
-- **Sub-index:** Sub-Index of the variable in the OD of the device.
+* **Sub-index** - Sub-index of the variable in the OD of the device.
-- **Data type:** The type of the variable (e.g. boolean, unsigned).
+* **Data type** - Type of the variable (e.g. boolean, unsigned).
-- **Access type:** E.g. read only, write only, etc.
-- **Unit:** Logical unit of the variable.
-- **Show status:** Defines how the variable is shown in the inventory.
-- **Update status:** Defines how the variable is updated in Cumulocity IoT.
+* **Access type** - Access type, e.g. read-only, write-only.

+Depending on the selected access type, the following functionalities may be specified:

+* **Show status** - To enable to show the current value in the UI, e.g. in the "Fieldbus device" widget.
+* **Update status** - To enable to update the current value from the UI, e.g. in the "Fieldbus device" widget.
+If selected, two additional fields **Minimum** and **Maximum** are displayed.
+Using these fields, you can constrain numerical values entered in the widget.
-- **Send measurement:** Create a measurement when the value of the variable is changed.
+* **Send measurement** - To create a measurement whenever the value is changed.
+If selected, you may specify a **Measurement type** and **Measurement series**.
-- **Raise alarm:** Create an alarm if a given mask matches with the value of the variable ((value & mask) == mask).
-Therefore, it is possible to raise alarms on single bits of e.g. an Unsigned8 variable, like the Error-Register.
+* **Raise alarm** - To raise an alarm if a given mask matches with the value of the variable ((value & mask) == mask).
+Additionally, you may specify the type of the alarm raised, its text and its severity.
-- **Send event:** Create an event, whenever the value of the variable is changed.
+* **Send event** - To send an event each time the value of the register changes.
+If selected, you may specify the type of event and the text in the event.

+In the **Normalization** section, specify a unit to define how the raw value should be transformed before storing it in the platform.

+Click **Save**.

-After adding variables to the new device protocol, they are listed in the **Variables** section of the device protocol.
-All variables are grouped by the given display category, i.e. variables with same category are grouped together.
+The variable will be listed in the **Variables** section of the device protocol.
+All variables are grouped by the given display category, i.e. variables with the same category are grouped together.

 ![category view](/images/users-guide/cloud-fieldbus/fieldbus-category.png)

-After completing your configuration, click **Save** to save your settings.
-The device protocol can be used now to add CANopen devices to the platform.
-The device protocol can be updated after creation.
+After completing your configuration, click **Save** to save he device protocol configuration.

-**Importing a device protocol**
+##### Importing a CANopen device protocol

-To import a new device protocol, see the [Exporting and importing device protocols](#import) section.
+See [Exporting and importing device protocols](#import) for general information on how to import a device protocol.

-> After importing the EDS file, all variables defined in the file are listed in the **Variables** section of the device protocol.
-The user can then enrich the imported variable configurations by opening the configuration dialog for each variable (e.g. the missing display category can be set or mappings can be defined).
+After importing the EDS file, all variables defined in the file are listed in the **Variables** section of the CANopen device protocol.

+The user can then enrich the imported variable configurations manually, for example by adding the missing display category.

-**Configuring CANopen device data**
+##### Configuring CANopen device data

 To configure CANopen device data navigate to the desired device and switch to the **CANopen** tab.